Excellent

 The Current Skegness Market and Your Valuation

-The broader Lincolnshire coast has seen some challenging conditions recently, with property sales volumes decreasing significantly.
-In the last 12 months, there were approximately 190 residential property sales in Skegness, representing a decrease of around 38% compared to the previous year.
-This reduction in transaction volume means that our valuers must be particularly careful when selecting comparable properties, as there may be fewer recent sales to reference.
+The Lincolnshire coast has had a tougher spell recently, with sales volumes down quite sharply.
+In the last 12 months, there were approximately 190 residential property sales in Skegness, which is a decrease of around 38% on the year before.
+With fewer transactions to draw from, our valuers have to be careful about which comparables they rely on.

 • Seafront proximity